moonsharp-devs/moonsharp/README.md

 * Source based remote **debugger** accessible with a web browser and Flash (PCL targets not supported)
 * Runs on .NET 3.5, .NET 4.x, Mono, Xamarin and Unity3D
 * Runs on Ahead-of-time platforms like iOS
+* Runs on IL2CPP converted code
 * Runs on platforms requiring a .NET 4.x portable class library (e.g. Windows Phone)
 * No external dependencies, implemented in as few targets as possible
 * Easy and performant interop with CLR objects, with runtime code generation where supported
 * Interop with methods, extension methods, overloads, fields, properties and indexers supported
-* Support for the complete Lua standard library with very few exceptions (mostly located on the 'debug' module)
+* Support for the complete Lua standard library with very few exceptions (mostly located on the 'debug' module) and a few extensions (in the string library, mostly)
 * Async methods for .NET 4.x targets
 * Supports dumping/loading bytecode for obfuscation and quicker parsing at runtime
 * Easy opt-out of Lua standard library modules to sandbox what scripts can access